 Fortunately, any parents who have ever applied for a mortgage loan will be familiar with the drill of documenting their income.
 The FAFSA application, despite its length, is no more complicated than a typical mortgage application.

-It is best, though, for parents to fill out the application as early as possible.
+Parents should fill out the application as early as possible.
 Doing so will give them more time to prepare if their children do not receive as much financial aid as expected.
 It will also help their children qualify for a few federal student aid programs that operate on a first-come, first-served basis.

 Types of Financial Aid